-In addition, he has been the Editor of Publications and Online Features for the Hockey Hall of Fame since 2001 and has taught a hockey course for Seneca College in Toronto since 2003.
-He has been editor of the Society for International Hockey Research’s Research Journal, contributed a bi-weekly column for the Toronto Star through the Toronto Maple Leafs’ centennial season, has been a consultant on hockey projects for the Royal Canadian Mint, United States Postal Service, the National Hockey League, CIBC and Hockey Helps the Homeless, and has writing credits that span North America.
-As one of the principals with Scotiabank Road Hockey to Conquer Cancer, Kevin has contributed to raising over $16 million for cancer research through the annual event over the past seven years.
+In addition, Shea has been the Editorial and Education Facilitator for the Hockey Hall of Fame since 2001.
+He has taught an award-winning college hockey course through Seneca College’s ‘Ontario Learn’ since 2003 and teaches leadership classes using hockey as the foundation to schools in remote Indigenous communities by way of Connected North.
+He has served as editor of the Society for International Hockey Research (SIHR)’s Research Journal, contributed a bi-weekly column for the Toronto Star through the Toronto Maple Leafs’ centennial season, has been a consultant on hockey projects for the Royal Canadian Mint, United States Postal Service, the National Hockey League, CIBC and Hockey Helps the Homeless, and has writing credits that span North America.
+As one of the principals with Scotiabank Road Hockey to Conquer Cancer, Shea contributed to raising over $23 million for cancer research through the annual event’s nine-year history.
 He also sits on the Toronto Maple Leaf Historical Committee with members from MLSE.

 A member of the Society for International Hockey Research (SIHR), in 2012, Kevin was awarded that organization’s Brian McFarlane Award for “excellence in research and writing,” and in 2017, he was the recipient of the President’s Award for “outstanding contributions to advancing hockey research.”
 In 2007, the Society of North American Hockey Historians and Researchers presented Shea with the SONAHHR Award for excellence in research and writing.